dioKaratzas/observable-state-wrapper/README.md

 Observation‑correct, wrapper‑backed state for The Composable Architecture (TCA).

+This package provides the `@ObservableStateWrapper` attached Swift macro and a couple of tiny helper protocols for wrapper authors.
+You import the library and use the macro in your feature's state; there is no runtime dependency beyond what your wrapper types provide.

 ## Why this exists

 TCA’s `@ObservableState` synthesizes accessors that record reads and notify writes.
 Unfortunately, this conflicts with using your own `@propertyWrapper` storage in state: